Quant-NTU/persistence-middleware/docs/StrategyPipeline.md

 This page details how the Persistence Middleware API microservice interacts with the Strategy Pipeline goal.

+## Managing Pipelines
+The Persistence Middleware API microservice stores the user's pipeline configurations into the filesystem.

+The majority of its functions are handled by the PipelineController, found at the `sg.com.quantai.middleware.controllers.PipelineController` class.

+### Creating / Uploading a Pipeline

+By using the HTTP POST endpoint `pipelines/{user_id}`, where `{user_id}` represents the logged user id, and a `sg.com.quantai.middleware.requests.PipelineRequest` in the body, the developer can send information present in the front-end, including the title, description, strategy Ids and portfolio Id.

+Upon successful creation of the pipeline, a HTTP response with the status `HttpStatus.CREATED` (201) is returned, and the created pipeline is included in the response body as a JSON object.

+### Reading / Loading Pipelines

+#### List of User's Pipelines
+By using the HTTP GET endpoint `pipeline/user/{user_id}`, where `{user_id}` represents the logged user id, the developer is able to retrieve the list of pipelines owned by the user in a JSON format.

+The JSON response is automatically fed with the content of each Pipeline.

+#### Details of a Specific Pipeline
+By using the HTTP GET endpoint `pipeline/user/{user_id}/{pipeline_id}`, where `{user_id}` represents the logged user id and `{pipeline_id}` represents a pipeline id, the developer is able to retrieve the details of the selected pipeline in a JSON format.

+### Updating a Pipeline
+The HTTP PUT endpoint pipeline/user/{user_id}/{pipeline_id} allows the developer to update the details of the selected pipeline.
+The {user_id} represents the logged-in user ID, and {pipeline_id} represents the pipeline ID.
+The updated pipeline details should be sent in the request body in JSON format.

+Upon successful update, a HTTP response with the status `HttpStatus.OK` (200) is returned, and the updated pipeline is included in the response body as a JSON object.

+### Deleting a Pipeline
+By using the HTTP DELETE endpoint `pipeline/user/{user_id}/{pipeline_id}`, where `{user_id}` represents the logged user id, and `{pipeline_id}` represents a pipeline id, the developer is able to delete a pipeline owned by the user.

+Upon successful deletion of the pipeline, a HTTP response with the status `HttpStatus.OK` (200) is returned, and the response body contains the message "Deleted pipeline `{pipeline_id}`".

 ## Managing Scripts

 Together with the Persistence S3 microservice, the Persistence Middleware API microservice stores user's strategy scripts into the filesystem, storing only a path reference to the database.